adeelarif/rumsa/README.md

-Welcome to Muslims of Rutgers Website,
+Welcome to Muslims of Rutgers Website, website is under construction.

-construction is underway.
+Check the following link in the meantime: https://adeelarif.github.io/rumsa/

 Thanks for your patience.